 Here you can specify the exact date and time of when you want the posts to expire.
 Keep in mind that this is a function of the server time so if your post is targeted towards a specific country, you may need to do some time conversion to ensure that the post expires as per their time zone.

 Once you’ve selected the expiry time, you need to tell the plug-in what to do with the post once that happens.
 Here you have a number of choices ranging from simply deleting the post or changing the category.
 I personally find it more logical to create a category called “Expired” and relocate the post there instead.
 This is the option that I have selected in the screenshot above.
 Once you do that, you can configure WordPress to not display that category on the homepage if you want.
-You can follow my earlier tutorial on how to exclude specific categories from the homepage.

 As you can see in the screenshot below, after publishing the post it displays normally as you would expect.